libretro/Lakka-LibreELEC/packages/readme.md

 ## Functions
 All build steps in the LibreELEC build system, a done by shell function.
 These functions can overwritten in the `package.mk`.
-But this raises problems, when the build system ist updated.
+But this raises problems, when the build system is updated.
 To reduce the problem, most function was extended by `pre_` and `post_` scripts, to use instead.

 When it is nesseary to replace configure, make and makeinstall, please use `PKG_TOOLCHAIN="manual"`.